 Work at a Festival

-Working at festivals is unpaid, but what you get in return is arguably better than a little pocket money.
+One of the best jobs for teenagers is working at a festival.
+This work is unpaid, but what you get in return is arguably better than a little pocket money.
 In return for a few short shifts helping give directions, answering questions, keeping an eye on the campsites and assisting at the entry gates, you will receive a free festival crew pass worth hundreds of pounds.
 To volunteer at a festival, you need to be at least 18 years old when the festival starts.
 This is a fantastic way to spend your summer, especially as groups of friends are welcome to apply together, so you can apply with your friends, and the festival will arrange your shifts so that not only will you work together, but also enjoy your time off partying at the festival, together too.

 Pet Sitter/Plant Sitter